SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

     }
 ```

-In following steps, we'll modify previously created hello word Application Customizer to access placeholders and to modify their content by adding custom html elements to them.
+In the following steps, we'll modify the previously created hello word Application Customizer to access placeholders and modify their content by adding custom html elements to them.

-Switch to Visual Studio code (or your preferred IDE) and open **src\extesions\helloWorld\HelloWorldApplicationCustomizer.ts.**
+Switch to Visual Studio Code (or your preferred IDE) and open **src\extensions\helloWorld\HelloWorldApplicationCustomizer.ts.**

-Add the `Placeholder` to the import section from `@microsoft/sp-application-base` by updating import as follows:
+Add the `Placeholder` to the import from `@microsoft/sp-application-base` by updating the import statement as follows:

 ```ts
 import {